Read This First

 Prompt 1: For mere words to be classified as violence, it seems the denotation of violence must be wrenched from its standard denotation and be given a much softer denotation.
 Correct?

-The section turns on The Classification of Words as Violence, Shifting Denotations and Connotations, and Emotive Power and Overuse.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Classification of Words as Violence, Shifting Denotations and Connotations, and Emotive Power and Overuse in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Classification of Words as Violence distinct from Shifting Denotations and Connotations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Classification of Words as Violence distinct from Shifting Denotations and Connotations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Recoloring Objects or Actions